 Optimising your customer journey: Keep it simple!

-2. Build a simple customer journey.
+• Construct a straightforward customer journey.

-Decide and communicate what simplicity means
+Define and disseminate what simplicity means

 Build a simple customer journey